 The wheel should now spin freely.
 If you hear any noise, back off the adjusting knobs a bit more until it goes away.

 Now it's time to finish installing the handlebars you started when working on the spindles.

 Install the brake levers and shifters on the grip portion of the handle bars.
 First, slide on the brake lever, then the shifter.
+The exact positioning and "twist" of these parts depends on how you install your adjustable handlebars.
+Find the best position and tighten them down.
 See the following section for determining your preferred handle bar positioning.